 Digestive enzymes are critical for breaking food down into its nutritional components in our gastrointestinal (GI) tract.
 And if this process is disrupted, common GI symptoms like bloating, diarrhea, and stomach pain can ensue.
-It's for this reason that digestive enzyme supplements have been getting attention lately—there is speculation that they boost those processes and help relieve symptoms of indigestion.
+It's for this reason that digestive enzyme supplements have been getting attention lately—there is speculation that they boost those processes and help relieve digestive issues.

-But clinical evidence shows little support for this claim, and results suggest that these supplements are only proven effective for certain medical conditions.
+But the clinical evidence shows that digestive enzymes are not effective at alleviating gas or bloating.
+Results suggest that these supplements are only proven effective for certain medical conditions.
 We dove deeper into what the experts and research have to say about digestive enzyme supplements and their efficacy—so you don’t have to.

 Digestive enzymes are produced by the glands in the mouth, stomach, gallbladder and small intestine, though the majority come from the pancreas.
 Several types of digestive enzymes exist, each of which plays a distinct role in the body.
-The main digestive enzymes include:

 - Amylase: Breaks down carbohydrates.
 Found in saliva, as well as pancreatic and stomach juices.

 - Lipase: Breaks down fats.
 Found in the stomach and pancreas.